Helping build education & training centers. Here is a video about our DREAM School of Hope! Watch & dream with us!

 We make education a top priority.
 ROWAN ensures that each orphan & widow who desires access to education will be assisted in that pursuit, helping them become fulfilled, active members of their communities.

-- The drama program & ROWAN children’s choir is available to help children express themselves & to spread the truth about God.
+In addition ROWAN provides a drama program & children’s choir to help children express themselves, while spreading the truth about God.
 Music is also used to inform people about the effects of AIDS & to help children tell their own stories.

-- Literacy training empowers women by giving them the ability to read, write & study the Bible independently.
-Classes run three times a week at the ROWAN office.
+Literacy training empowers women by giving them the ability to read, write & study the Bible independently.
+Classes are run three times a week at the ROWAN office.

-- Mentor training is required for all ROWAN caregivers, enabling them to build loving, strong & healthy relationships with the children they have under their care.
+Plus mentor training is required for all ROWAN caregivers, enabling them to build loving, strong & healthy relationships with the children under their care.

 Secondary School of HOPE

-- ROWAN is dreaming of building a secondary school/vocational training center in the village of Mawanga.
-Click here to read more
+ROWAN is dreaming of building a secondary school/ vocational training center in the village of Mawanga.

 Sub-Saharan Africa Facts